CoderDojoSV/beginner-python/Day-6/README.md

 ##Steps to turn it into a game (can be done in any order)

-####Challenge 1: Make the ball move in both the x and y direction and bounce off the balls
+####Challenge 1: Make the ball move in both the x and y direction and bounce off the walls

 Refer to your code for the Day 5 animation projects for how to do it.